kllarena07/easeurl/README.md

 # A URL shortener app

-I decided to make this project to learn Rust, Redis, and multithreading (yes, the web server is multithreaded) to learn how to handle requests concurrently using Rust
+I decided to make this project to learn Rust, Redis, and multithreading (Tokio) to learn how to handle requests concurrently using Rust.

 ## Crates Used